-Press the \rightarrow Navigation Button (5) on the remote to select the option that best describes the speakers in use at the left and right back surround positions based on the definitions on this page:
+Press the \(/ \) Navigation Button (5) on the remote to select the option that best describes the speakers in use at the left and right back surround positions based on the definitions on this page:

-When NONE is selected, the system will adjust so that only 5.1-channel modes are available.
-When this is the case for your system, you may wish to use the surround back amplifier channels to power a second set of speakers whose source is selected by the DPR 1005's multiroom system.
+When NONE is selected, the system will adjust so that only 5.1-channel surround processing/decoding modes are available and the surround back amplifier channels will not be used.
+When this is the case for your system, you may wish to take advantage of the availability of this amplifier channel pair for use in powering a second set of speakers that have their source selected by the AVR 630's multiroom control system.
 See page 39 for more information.

-When SMALL is selected, the system will adjust so that the full complement of 6.1/7.1 modes are available, and low-frequency information below the crossover point will be sent to the subwoofer output.
+When SMALL is selected, the system will adjust so that the full complement of 6.1/7.1 surround processing/ decoding modes are available, and low-frequency information below the crossover point will be sent to the subwoofer output.
 If you choose this option and there is no subwoofer connected, you will not hear any low-frequency sounds from the surround back channels.